What is A Proper Video Recorded Deposition?

 - The tone of voice, body language, and non-verbal communication are all amplified by this type of case.
 Coming across as condescending, aggressive, or without tact can help sink a case.

 - Preparation is key.
-Making sure that all documents are in the correct order is key.
-So make sure the proper passages are highlighted.
+Making sure that all documents are in the correct order is critical.
+So make sure the proper passages remain highlighted.
 All of this makes a difference.
 Practicing what you will do can be vital-- just as on TV or radio, stammering, silence, or confusion can help destroy your point.

 Are There Special Challenges For Injury Victim Deponents?

-So for example, when they are being handed a document, they should be wincing in pain, right?
+So, for example, when they are handed a document, they should be wincing in pain, right?
 These tips also can be applied to countersuing defendants, so pay close attention.

 Another unique situation has to do with the infamous two-way mirror deposition.
 Some slick defense firms will send out a depo notice, and notice that it may be recorded.